HuMingLab/SnapHiC-D/README.md

 ### Running SnapHiC-D

-The shellscript is included in the github page.
+The shellscript is included in this github page.
 The required inputs variables are:

 1. SnapHiC_D_dir : The directory of SnapHiC-D
 2. group_A_dir : The directory of files for group A
 3. group_B_dir : The directory of files for group B
-4. file_list_dir : The directory of file containing file name and its group information (i.e. A or B).
-One may use print_file_group_name.R code to print this file
+4. file_list_dir : The directory of file containing file name and its group information (i.e. A or B) with the 2 column header of "name group".
+One may use print_file_group_name.R code to print this file.
+The example of a file list is "OM_chr3_final.txt".
 5. out_dir : The output directory
 6. chr : chromosome number (i.e. chr3)
 7. genome : genome (i.e. mm10 or hg19)
 8. num_CPUs : The number of CPUs one would like to use.
 One can check how many CPUs are available by "lscpu".
 If num_CPUs = 1, the program will run as single processor.
+When using a HPC with job scheduler, make sure to ask for 1 node.
 9. bin_size : The resolution of bin size
 10. fdr_threshold : FDR threshhold; the default value is 0.1
 11. max_gap : The maximum distance gap; the default value is 101 (1MB)